 Dance need not stop upon high school graduation.
 Many of our alumni come back to take classes for fun and fitness after graduation from college.

 Vivette's Dance Studio was established in 1975 by Vivette Ashen-Brenner.
 Our studio has grown from it's beginnings at the YWCA and Miss Vivette's basement to a rental location to our current buiding constructed in 2003.
 We are proud to be Salina's only dance studio to have made the committment to the community by building our own space.

 Miss Vivette has been dancing nearly her whole life.
 She was enrolled in Miss Ruth's Ballet school as a preschooler and attended classes through out grade school.
 When her family moved to Omaha she was fortunate to be enrolled in the first class at the Omaha Regional Ballet Academy.
 She continued to dance in college earning her degrees in Elementary Education and Performing Arts.
 Miss Vivette is a born teacher according to her family and friends and enjoys teaching both dance and as a substitute teacher.
 She continues her dance education through workshops,. conventions and online classe.

-Our desk ladies, Miss Sarah and Miss Sharon are available to answer questions from parents, take payments, handle shoe orders, answer the phone and a million other things that Miss Vivette cannot do while teaching classes.
+Our front desk secretary Miss Sharon is available to answer questions from parents, take payments, handle shoe orders, answer the phone and a million other things that Miss Vivette cannot do while teaching classes.